 $XDSFolderPatientId: this is a required parameter that matches with the metadata XDSFolder.patientId;

 $XDSFolderUniqueId: this parameter matches with the metadata XDSFolder.uniqueId.
-This is an optional parameter that contains the identifier defined for the Folder Object subscribed;
+This is an optional parameter that contains the identifier defined for the Folder Object subscribed.
+This parameter may be multi-valued;

 $XDSFolderCodeList: this parameter matches with the metadata XDSFolder.codeList.
 This allows creating a filter specifying the type of clinical activity that resulted in placing XDS Documents in an XDSFolder.
+This parameter may be multi-valued;

 The AdHocQuery/@id attribute SHALL contain an identifier specific for the type of filter used in creating the subscription.
 The UUID that identifies subscriptions for Folder’s metadata is: